-In accordance with the Corporate Governance Guidelines, meetings of the independent directors of the Corporation, without the presence of nonindependent directors and members of management, are generally held following each regularly scheduled Board meeting and at such other times as requested by independent directors.
-The independent directors met six (6) times without the presence of non-independent directors and members of management during 2021.
-The independent directors met two (2) times without the presence of non-independent directors and members of to the Record Date in 2022.
+In accordance with the Corporate Governance Guidelines, meetings of the independent directors of the Corporation, without the presence of non-independent directors and members of management, are generally held following each regularly scheduled Board meeting and at such other times as requested by independent directors.
+The independent directors met four (4) times without the presence of non-independent directors and members of management during 2023.
+The independent directors met two (2) times without the presence of non-independent directors and members of management up to the Record Date in 2024.

-We believe that the leadership structure of the Board, including Ms. Svoronos's role as Lead Independent Director, as well as the independent committees of the Board, is appropriate and enhances the Boards' ability to effectively carry out its roles and responsibilities on behalf of our shareholders.
+We believe that the leadership structure of the Board, including Ms. Svoronos's current role as Lead Independent Director, as well as the independent committees of the Board, is appropriate and enhances the Board's ability to effectively carry out its roles and responsibilities on behalf of our shareholders.